dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 I use [CloudFlare](https://cloudflare.com){:rel='nofollow'}{:target="_blank"}, which is a free CDN with plenty of features.
 I have explained the [CloudFlare setup in this article](/jekyll-ssl/#step-1-migrate-dns-to-cloudflare){:target="_blank"}.

 ### 6. Use image dimensions
 Using height and width attribute will help the browser to display a page without any reflow.
-If you do not specify anything then the browser will have no idea what size the image is until the image is completely downloaded.
-This is actually a small delay but, if you have more images without dimensions specified then it might lead to a significant delay in page load time.
+If you do not specify any resolution then the browser will have no idea what size the image is until the image is completely downloaded.
+This causes a small delay but, if you have more images without dimensions specified then it might lead to a significant delay in page load time.

-If you observe the images I have used in this post, all the images have specified dimensions.
-Specifying dimensions in a normal html website is easy
+If you observe the images I have used in this post, all of them have specified dimensions.
+Specifying dimensions in a normal html website is easy.

 {% highlight html %}
 <img src="/path/to/some-image.jpg" width="400px" height="300px">
 {% endhighlight %}

-But for markdown, you have to use other ways since cannot use tags in markdown.
+But for markdown, we have to use other ways since we cannot use tags in markdown.
 I always wondered how to resize images on markdown.
 I found some answers that work and some that dont.

 For Kramdown
 {% highlight markdown %}